Yuzhii0718/bl-mt798x/README.md

 # ATF and u-boot for mt798x

-A modified version of hanwckf's u-boot for mt798x by Yuzhii, with support for auto dhcp, and beautiful webui.
+A modified version of hanwckf's u-boot for mt798x by Yuzhii, with support for auto dhcp, and beautiful webui.(build with version 2023/2024)

+Support Actions to build automatically, generate normal/overclocking BL2.

 ## About bl-mt798x
 - https://cmi.hanwckf.top/p/mt798x-uboot-usage